Bracknell: New town

 Bracknell was designated a new town on 17 June 1949, in the aftermath of the Second World War.
-The site was originally a village cum small town in the civil parish of Warfield in the Easthampstead Rural District.
+The site was originally a small market town in the civil parish of Warfield in the Easthampstead Rural District.
 Very little of the original Bracknell is left.
 The location was preferred to White Waltham, which was also considered, because the Bracknell site avoided encroaching on good quality agricultural land.
 It had the additional advantage of being on a railway line.

 The new town was planned for 25,000 people; it was intended to occupy over 1000 ha of land in and around 'Old Bracknell', in the area now occupied by Priestwood, Easthampstead, Bullbrook and Harmans Water.
 The existing town centre and industrial areas were to be retained with new industry brought in to provide jobs.
 The town has since expanded far beyond its intended size into farmland to the south.

 The New Town was planned on the neighbourhood principle, with a series of neighbourhoods each with a population of around 10,000 with (no more than around five minutes walk away) a church, a small parade of shops, a primary school, small business space, a community centre and a pub.
 The plans included pedestrianisation, the construction of a ring road around the town centre, and segregation of industrial areas from residential areas.

 A feature of some of the estates is that streets only have names, not odonyms – in Birch Hill, Crown Wood, Great Hollands and others there is no Road, Avenue, Street, just 'Frobisher', 'Jameston', 'Juniper', 'Jevington'.
-The residential streets are, however, named in alphabetical order in Great Hollands and Wildridings, with As, through Ds, such as Donnybrook, in Hanworth, Js, such as 'Jameston', 'Juniper' and 'Jevington' in Birch Hill.
+The residential streets are, however, named in alphabetical order in Great Hollands and Wildridings, with As to Ds, such as Donnybrook, in Hanworth, Js, such as 'Jameston', 'Juniper' and 'Jevington' in Birch Hill.

+Bracknell Development Corporation commissioned a history of the New Town, published in 1981, entitled Bracknell: The making of our New Town, by Henry and Judith Parris.